iRNA-COSI/APAeval/summary_workflows/identification/I2_benchmark/I2_benchmark_specification.md

 Note: 2D line plot is not supported in OpenEBench yet.
 If it's not implemented, the data should be visualised outside of OpenEBench.

+2. Grouped **bar plot** visualizing **proportions of PAS assigned to different genomic features** in one plot.

+**X axis** - benchmarked tool
+**Y axis** - proportions of PAS assigned to different genomic features.
+Multiple bars corresponding to multiple featues are plotted using different colors.

+Input datasets:

+- RNA-Seq data compared with 3'end sequencing data

+Ranking: None

+Note: Grouped bar plot is not supported on OEB.
+Metrics should be visualized only outside of OpenEBench.

 ## Outputs